erwrow/easySpreadSheet/README.md

 # easySpreadSheet
-An easy to implement spreadsheet for javascript
+An easy to implement <a href="https://erwrow.github.io/easySpreadSheet/ejemplo.html">spreadsheet</a> for javascript

 To use this code, just copy the function "crearTabla" and assign it to a variable and if needed just chage the properties of the table, you must parse the following data to it:<br><br>
 *A prefix ID (this must be the same ID of the element where you are going to append the table).<br>